 Annual Debate and Lecture

-The 2018 Annual Debate on the Future of IPE, on the 14th March from 17:00-18:30, will be about Decolonising International Political Economy: Challenges and Ways Forward.
+The 2018 Annual Debate on the Future of IPE, on Wednesday, 2nd May from 17:00-18:30, will be about Decolonising International Political Economy: Challenges and Ways Forward.
 We have a really great line-up of speakers keen to get the debate started: Professor Mustapha Pasha, University of Aberystwyth; Professor Robbie Shilliam, Queen Mary, University of London; Dr Lisa Tilley, Queen Mary, University of London; and Dr Sara Salem, University of Warwick.
 It will be held in S0.21 (Social Sciences) - all welcome!